libdebug/libdebug/README.md

 - Catch and hijack signals
 - Debug multithreaded applications with ease
 - Seamlessly switch to GDB for interactive analysis
-- Multiarch: currently supports Linux AMD64 and AArch64
+- Multiarch: currently supports Linux AMD64 and AArch64 and i386 (both native and in 32-bit compatibility mode)

 When running the same executable multiple times, choosing efficient implementations can make the difference.
 For this reason, libdebug prioritizes performance.